pphamzc/cshtml-template-conversion/ReadMe.txt

 NOTE
 ----

-Standard_US_ConsolidateInvoice is the sample template that has been completed.
+Standard_US_Alt_ConsolidateInvoice is the sample template that has been completed.
 You will use this as a guide on how to update the following templates for this challenge :

 SAS_EMEA_BU_Sweden_DKK_ConsolidateInvoice
 SAS_EMEA_BU_Sweden_NOK_ConsolidateInvoice